-The district wide statement of net position presents information on all the assets and liabilities of the District.
-The difference between the assets and liabilities is reported as the District's net position.
+The district wide statement of net position presents information on all the assets and deferred outflows of resources and liabilities and deferred inflows of resources of the District.
+The difference between the assets and deferred outflows of resources and liabilities and deferred inflows of resources is reported as the District's net position.
 Significant increases or decreases in the District's net position can be an indication of the financial health of the District.
 The district wide statement of activities presents financial information about activities that result in the District's net position increasing or decreasing during the year.
 Financial activities are recorded when the transactions occur rather than when the cash is received or disbursed.
 As a result, there could be activities that result in cash flow in a future period.